bomonike/bomonike.github.io/odoo.md

    <pre>sed -i -e 's/[crypt(3) hash]/$ROOT_PASSWORD/g' /tmp/bookworm_preseed.txt
    </pre>

-   PROTIP: On BSD-based platforms, including MacOS, you need an explicit option argument <tt>-i ''</tt>
+   PROTIP: On macOS and other BSD-based platforms, you need an explicit option argument <tt>-i ''</tt>

    A sample result within the file:
    <tt>d-i passwd/root-password-crypted password $1$CHp7HkQW$Z2ZTY5cZMurbwbqU1zaS.1</tt>

+   Optionally, <a target="_blank" href="https://github.com/markilott/password-checker/">setup a password checker app</a> to verify whether a password is among common ones.

 1. Replace the "bomonike.com" handle within the file with the value of <tt>MY_DOMAIN_NAME</tt> obtained from a common .env file referenced by other processes: